 You can get this information during the event or through a short survey of the attendees.
 This will give you what you need to confirm your game watch schedule or keep looking.

 A Few Questions to Ask Before Confirming Your Venue

 Assuming you’re happy with the spot, your next step is to reach out to the owner or event coordinator to get some more information.
 I really don’t recommend confirming your schedule until you’ve asked these questions.
 Why?
 Because ideally you’re going to lock in this location for the entire season and you don’t want any surprises.
-Another club leader colleague shared this checklist of questions that she uses when having that conversation.
+Another chapter leader colleague shared this checklist of questions that she uses when having that conversation.
 You must ask questions 1-4.
 Questions 5-7 are optional depending on your group.

 - What other groups meet at your location on game days (in case you haven’t been able to determine that from your own research)?
 What time are their games and how large of a group do they have?
 (You can usually find their game schedule on that team’s site)